European court says Google must respect 'right to be forgotten'

 European Justice Commissioner Viviane Reding said that the court ruling vindicated EU efforts to toughen up privacy rules.

-“Companies can no longer hide behind their servers being based in California or anywhere else in the world,” she said.
+“Companies can no longer hide behind their servers being based in California or anywhere else in the world,” she said on her Facebook page, calling the judgment a “strong tailwind” for data protection reform.

 Google suffered a previous privacy setback earlier this year when a German court ordered it to block search results in Germany linked to photos of a sex party involving former Formula One motor racing boss Max Mosley.

-Additional reporting by Harro ten Wolde in Frankfurt, Robert Hetz in Madrid and Dan Levine in San Francisco; Editing by Adrian Croft, Mark Trevelyan and Gunna Dickson
+Additional reporting by Harro ten Wolde in Frankfurt and Robert Hetz in Madrid; Editing by Adrian Croft and Mark Trevelyan